Judge in Georgia election interference case quashes some charges against Trump

 Fulton County Superior Judge Scott McAfee agreed to grant motions from defendants in the case to quash six counts in the indictment, writing in an order Wednesday that: "The Court's concern is less that the State has failed to allege sufficient conduct of the Defendants – in fact it has alleged an abundance.
 However, the lack of detail concerning an essential legal element is, in the undersigned's opinion, fatal."

-Trump and the other 14 remaining co-defendants in the case are still facing charges of racketeering and other crimes.
+Trump and the other 14 remaining co-defendants in the case still face charges of racketeering and other crimes.
 One defendant, former White House chief of staff Mark Meadows, now faces only a racketeering charge.

 "As written, these six counts contain all the essential elements of the crimes but fail to allege sufficient detail regarding the nature of their commission, i.e., the underlying felony solicited," McAfee wrote.
 "They do not give the Defendants enough information to prepare their defenses intelligently, as the Defendants could have violated the Constitutions and thus the statute in dozens, if not hundreds, of distinct ways."